fxyxhf/fxyxhf.github.io/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 I independently completed an open innovation experiment on road detection in remote sensing images based on convolutional neural networks.
+- *2024.11*: &nbsp;🎉🎉 My application to attend the International Winter School of Hanyang University has been accepted.
 - *2024.11*: &nbsp;🎉🎉 I have officially started using and updating my academic homepage.
 - *2024.09*: &nbsp;🎉🎉 I successfully applied for graduate studies at Harbin Institute of Technology.
 - *2024.09*: &nbsp;🎉🎉 I received offers from prestigious universities such as Shanghai Jiao Tong University, Zhejiang University, and Harbin Institute of Technology during the postgraduate recommendation season.